Efrice/vscode-quick-console/README.md

 | :----------------------: | :-: | :------------------------: |
 | ![](./public/origin.png) | =>  | ![](./public/generate.png) |

-- 🧂 It's can be use anywhere.
+- 🧂 It can be used anywhere.
 - 🍭 Single variable without selection.
 - 🌭 Multiple params of function with selection.
 - 🌭 Multiple continuous variables like deconstruct assignment with selection.
-- 🍖 Clear console.logs in the active file.
+- 🍖 Clear console.log in the active file.
-- 🛠 Improve the development experience with console variables in object.
+- 🛠 Improve the development experience with console variables in an object.

 ## Usage

 Without Selection

-- Move the cursor near variable.
+- Move the cursor near in variable.
 - Press `Cmd + Shift + L` (Mac) or `Ctrl + Shift + L` (Windows).
 - Next line will be:<br />
   console.log('variable:', variable)